Solar Power System, Solar Power Panels, Solar Power Installers

 House Icon

-It is important to know how many kWh you use per year to determine the amount of energy you’ll require.
-This information is on the utility bills under “kWh used”.
-Check your bills for the past year to determine the average monthly.
-Add the kWh{ used|| you used} to find the total and divide by 12.
+You will need to know the number of kWh of energy you use each year to calculate the energy you’ll require.
+This information is on your utility bill as “kWh used”.
+Check your utility bills from the previous year to determine the monthly average.
+Add the kWh{ used|| you used} to get the total and divide it by 12.

 How are solar panels installed?